aws-samples/aws-iot-device-defender-and-splunk/README.md

 Figure 5: Select HEC input settings

 6. Review the details and select **Submit** when done.
 7. Once you have successfully created the HEC configuration, you will be able to obtain the **Token Value** from the list of HTTP Event Collector configurations.
-You will need this value when configuring the Kinesis Data Firehose delivery stream.
+You will need this value when configuring the Firehose delivery stream.

 ![View the HEC token value](images/splunk_hec_step_5.png)